nikaakin/terminal-path-manager/README.md

 - instead of `/home/user/Desktop/nodejs/terminal-path-manager/index.js` you should put your path to the index.js file.

-5\. if you only want to search through the paths you have added with cli remove `$(find ~/Desktop -mindepth 1 -maxdepth 2 -type d)` this or adjust find script for your needs:
+5\.
+Update `change_dir.sh` paths output for fuzzy finder.
+If you only want to search through the paths you have added with cli then remove:

+- `$(find ~/Desktop -mindepth 1 -maxdepth 2 -type d)`

+Or adjust `find` script for your needs:

 ```sh
 if [[$1 = "search"]]